After being stranded in the early morning hours due to a canceled flight, having a card with stronger travel protections would have come in handy.

 If I had used the Freedom card, it would have paid for my rental car, gas and tolls.
 Had I elected to spend the night in the Washington area, it would have paid for a hotel room.
 I could also have booked a new flight with a different airline (at a more convenient time and without connecting in Detroit) and reimbursed for that.

 The Chase Sapphire Reserve and Chase Sapphire Preferred Card are even more generous, covering up to $10,000 per canceled or interrupted trip.
 They chip in up to $500 in meals and lodging per ticket for flight delays (more than six hours for the Sapphire Reserve; 12 hours for the Sapphire Preferred) and $100 per day for luggage delayed more than six hours.
-The Sapphire Reserve has a $450 annual fee ($150 after subtracting the $300 annual travel credit) and the Sapphire Preferred charges $95, waived the first year.
+The Sapphire Reserve has a $450 annual fee ($150 after subtracting the $300 annual travel credit) and the Sapphire Preferred charges $95.

 Time to reconsider what’s in my wallet